mariusberlin/xai_visualisation/README.md

 # XAI visualisation

-Visualisaton of 3D interpretability methods in Jupyter Notebook for Tensorflow e.g. on 3D MR images
+Visualisation of 3D interpretability methods in Jupyter Notebook for Tensorflow e.g. on 3D MR images

-The interpretablity methods are derived from https://github.com/keisen/tf-keras-vis
+The interpretability methods are derived from https://github.com/keisen/tf-keras-vis

 ## Requirements